Skip to main content

 SCA

 To identify open-source vulnerabilities, Qwiet preZero automatically searches for build manifests in the project path you provided when running sl analyze.
-However, depending on your build system you may need to run an additional step before invoking sl - specifically, sl supports requirements.txt and poetry.lock files.
-You can generate the former e.g. with pip freeze > requirements.txt - from your activated venv.
-And poetry lock generates the latter.
+Depending on your build system, you may need to generate a dependency file before running sl.

 Analyzing Jupyter notebooks

-To submit a Jupyter notebook for analysis with preZero, you must first convert all of your .ipynb files to .py files:
+To submit a Jupyter notebook for analysis with Qwiet AI by Harness, you must first convert all of your .ipynb files to .py files:

 # convert the notebooks (*.ipynb) into Python files (*.py)